avanhanegem/ArduinoCandleEffectNeoPixel/README.md

 ## Hardware

-This is the neopixel used: https://www.adafruit.com/product/1643 You can use any Arduino, having 5V to power your Neopixel ring and provide a
+This is the [neopixel](https://www.adafruit.com/product/1643) used.
+You can use any Arduino, having 5V to power your Neopixel ring and provide a

 In case you'll be using a LI-ion/PO powered solution, make sure to connect your neopixel to Vbat, as there probably isn't any 5V available from your battery.